johnchoi96/GTA-Public-Solo-Initializer/README.md

 # GTA-Public-Solo-Initializer
-Batch scripts that will trigger GTA 5 to put current player in a separate public server with no one in it.
+Windows Program that will trigger GTA 5 to put current player in a separate public server with no one in it.

 ## Instructions